kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. It gives attachment to the abductor pollicis brevis (APB)

 #### Answer: D. It gives attachment to the flexor carpi radialis (FCR) - *FALSE* = B. It has a single articular facet - TRUE
-- The pisiform bone is known by its small size and its presentation of a single articular facet.
-It is situated on a plane anterior to the other carpal bones and is spheroidal in form.
-Its dorsal surface presents a smooth, oval facet, for articulation with the triquetral: this facet approaches the superior, but not the inferior, border of the bone.
-The volar surface is rounded and rough, and gives attachment to the transverse carpal ligament and to flexor carpi ulnaris and abductor digiti minimi.
-The lateral and medial surfaces are also rough, the former being concave and the latter usually convex.
+- **NOTE** Pisiform is known by *its small size* and *single articular facet*
+- Situated on a *plane anterior* to other carpal bones and is spheroidal in form

+- Dorsal surface presents a smooth, oval facet, for articulation with *Triquetral*
+	- this facet approaches superior, but not inferior, border of Pisiform
+- Volar surface is rounded and rough, giving attachment to
+	- Transverse Carpal Ligament
+	- flexor carpi ulnaris (FCU)
+	- Abductor Digiti Minimi (ADM)
+- Lateral and medial surfaces are also rough
+	- Former being concave (*lateral*) and latter usually convex (medial)

 ### Q1.115
 Jugular foramen tumours are rare skull-base lesions that present diagnostic and complex management problems.
 Which of the following statements about the _jugular foramen_ is true?